8 Best Juicer Blender Combos in 2024 – Reviews & Top Picks

 The most durable motors are made of sturdy materials like stainless steel.
 Plastic components like gears can shorten your motor’s lifespan.

 What are my interface options?

 Blender interfaces typically involve buttons, dials, or a combination.
-You may want to consider how much time you’d like to spend looking at your new machine’s manual, as some interfaces will take some effort to master.
-You may also want to think about how much control you’d like to have over your blending and juicing.
-Most appliances offer a range of manual speeds, but some also offer convenient presets that will take the guesswork out of blending a smoothie or a cup of juice.
+You may want to consider how much time you’d like to spend looking at your new machine’s manual since some interfaces take time to master.
+You may also want to consider how much control you’d like over your blending and juicing.
+Most appliances offer a range of manual speeds, but some also offer convenient presets that take the guesswork out of blending a smoothie or a cup of juice.

 What if I’m an on-the-go juicer?

 Some blenders are specifically designed to work well for single-serve, on-the-go blending.
-If you’re interested, you’ll want to look for models that included lidded travel cups that you can blend or juice in.
-These blenders typically have dedicated single-serve settings, and some have specially designed blade assemblies that work well on small quantities.
+If you’re interested, you’ll want to look for models with lidded travel cups that you can blend or juice in.
+They typically have single-serve settings, and some have specially designed blade assemblies that work well on small quantities.

 What kind of warranties are there?

 Appliance warranties can vary widely.
 Some cover only a few months, while others range up to 10 years.
 If you’d prefer to protect your investment with a good warranty, you’ll want to pay attention to the length of each warranty and the specifics of what it covers.
 You’ll notice that some only cover the motor or charge shipping and handling fees.